Hoover Windtunnel 2 vs Air Steerable: Which Is A Better Investment For Your Home?

 Quick Rundown Of Hoover Windtunnel 2

-• OPTIMIZED CLEANING: The multi-floor brush roll allows you to turn the brush roll on for optimal cleaning on carpets and off to prevent scattering of debris on hard floors
+• OPTIMIZED CLEAN: The multi-floor brush roll turns on for optimal cleaning on carpets and off to prevent scattering of debris on hard floors.
+The 25-foot cord provides ample reach and automatically retracts in seconds for neat and easy storage.

 Pros